-SLO 10: Participate in research and manage data appropriately

-KC1. search the medical literature effectively and know how to critically appraise studies

-KC2. appraise, synthesise and communicate research evidence to develop EM care

-KC3. actively participate in research

-Entrustment level 3: Supervisor 'on call' from home for queries, able to provide directions via phone and able to attend the bedside if required to provide direct supervision.

-- Manages clinical information/data appropriately - Understands principles of research and academic writing - Demonstrates ability to carry out critical appraisal of the literature - Understands the role of evidence in clinical practice and demonstrates shared decision making with patients - Demonstrates appropriate knowledge of research methods, including qualitative and quantitative approaches in scientific enquiry - Demonstrates appropriate knowledge of research principles and concepts and the translation of research into practice - Follows guidelines on ethical conduct in research and consent for research - Understands public health epidemiology and global health patterns - Recognises potential of applied informatics, genomics, stratified risk and personalised medicine and seeks advice for patient benefit when appropriate.
+SLO 10: Participate in research and manage data appropriately Key At point of credentialing, the PEM-ACP will be able to: Capabilities KC1. search the medical literature effectively and know how to critically appraise studies KC2. appraise, synthesise and communicate research evidence to develop EM care KC3. actively participate in research Entrustment level 3: Supervisor 'on call' from home for queries, able to provide directions via phone and able to attend the bedside if required to provide direct supervision.
+Descriptors Manages clinical information/data appropriately Understands principles of research and academic writing Demonstrates ability to carry out critical appraisal of the literature Understands the role of evidence in clinical practice and demonstrates shared decision making with patients Demonstrates appropriate knowledge of research methods, including qualitative and quantitative approaches in scientific enquiry Demonstrates appropriate knowledge of research principles and concepts and the translation of research into practice Follows guidelines on ethical conduct in research and consent for research Understands public health epidemiology and global health patterns Recognises potential of applied informatics, genomics, stratified risk and personalised medicine and seeks advice for patient benefit when appropriate.
+GPCs Domain 3: Professional knowledge professional requirements national legislation the health service and healthcare systems in the four countries Domain 9: Capabilities in research and scholarship

-- professional requirements

-- national legislation

-- the health service and healthcare systems in the four countries

-Domain 9: Capabilities in research and scholarship